 Fiberglass is a composite material that consists of two parts: reinforcement (usually glass fibers) and resin.
 The resin can be either thermosetting or thermoplastic.
 The most common type of fiberglass used in construction is called “fiberglass mat”.
 This type of fiberglass has a high strength-to-weight ratio and can, while undergoing manufacturing, be molded into any shape.

 Highest standing level: As a general rule, the third-highest step on a ladder is the highest standing level.
-If you were doing work on a 6-foot ladder, the fourth step from the ground up would be the highest standing level.
+For a 6-foot ladder, the fourth step from the ground up should be the highest standing level.